 Understanding the technical terms associated with your solar device will help you interpret the advertised power and whether or not it will fit your needs.
-The best way to think about the various units of electricity are in analogy to plumbing.
+The best way to think about the various units of electricity is in analogy to plumbing.
 Think of voltage as the water pressure, current (measured in amps) as the flow rate, and resistance (ohms) as the pipe size.

 Now for some math: current (amps) is equal to the voltage (think water pressure!) divided by the resistance (or pipe size).
 Watts are a measure of electrical power, which is the voltage multiplied by the current (think pressure times flow rate).

 Watts and amps are the most common units you will want to be able to use and understand (at least roughly) when deciphering the performance potential of your chosen solar panel.
-Again, that is the current (amps) and the electrical power (watts).
+Again, that is the current (amps) and electrical power (watts).

 Types of Portable Panels

-CIGS panels are lighter and more flexible than the older monocrystalline solar panels, which is cool--but they are not quite as rugged and durable as the traditional rigid monocrystalline panels.Until folding panels, the rigid form of the monocrystalline panels could be too cumbersome to consider useful for backcountry use.
+CIGS panels are lighter and more flexible than the legacy monocrystalline solar panels, which is cool, but they are not quite as rugged and durable as the traditional rigid monocrystalline panels.Until folding panels, the rigid form of the monocrystalline panels could be too cumbersome to consider useful for backcountry use.
 Now, with rigid panels taking all kinds of useful forms, the difference is becoming moot.

 The CIGS panels are typically a little less efficient than monocrystalline panels, except in low light and cloudy conditions, where the CIGS panels are purported to have a slightly higher low-light performance.

-"By using a single cell, monocrystalline based silicon allows the electron greater freedom to move, so less energy is lost and higher efficiency is created," explains Renogy, an American solar energy company.
+"By using a single cell, monocrystalline-based silicon allows the electron greater freedom to move, so less energy is lost, and higher efficiency is created," explains Renogy, an American solar energy company.

 Solar Chargers vs. External Battery